zuri-mc/zuri/README.md

   Full protocol implementation that aims to be compatible with the latest Minecraft: Bedrock Edition release.

 ## Progress
-While the basics for connecting to servers are down, there is still a lot of work to do.
-There are some work-in-progress branches that show more work:
+While the basics are down, there is still a lot of work to do.
+There are some work-in-progress branches that show more
+work:

 - **feature/listener**<br/>
   Implements a server listening alongside the server login sequence for zuri_net.

-- **feature/entity-manager**<br/>
-  Shows players and other entities in the client as a basic capsule model.

 - **feature/player-move**<br/>
   Syncs the client's movement with the server.